Science and Humanities Forums

 Speaker Presenters give a 5 minute talk, with up to 2 minutes of questions from the audience.
 Student may use PowerPoint or similar computer based visuals.
 Students will receive both peer and teacher/educator feedback.

 Students wishing to participate in the 9th and 10th Grade STEM Research Speaker Presentations should prepare, revise, and practice their presentations before arriving at JSEHS.
 The 9th and 10th Grade STEM Research Speaker Presentations should reflect the high quality of work conducted by the students and the professionalism of a state science symposium.

-To register to be a 9th and 10th STEM Research Speaker Presenter, complete a Presenter Registration Form and request a teacher or research mentor support your registration and agree to mentor you in preparation for speaking at JSEHS.
-Additionally, submit a one-page abstract of your research (see the JSEHS Abstract Format and JSEHS Abstract Guidelines for requirements).
-9th and 10th Grade STEM Research Speaker Presenter Registration Froms are due no later than January 6, 2017 by 5:00 pm.
+To register to be a 9th and 10th STEM Research Speaker Presenter, complete a 9th and 10th Grade STEM Research Speaker Registration and request a teacher or research mentor support your registration and agree to mentor you in preparation for speaking at JSEHS.
+Additionally, submit a one-page abstract of your research (see the 2018 JSEHS Abstract Format and 2018 JSEHS Abstract Format and Guidelines for requirements).
+9th and 10th Grade STEM Research Speaker Presenter Registration Forms are due no later than January 5, 2018 by 5:00 pm.